This article provides guidance on resolving Windows Update issues in Windows 11.

 Repair hard drive error in Windows 11

-Another common reason Windows updates files is because of a system drive error.
-If your computer’s drive is not functioning correctly, Windows updates will not install or fail to download.
+One common reason Windows updates fail is due to a system drive error.
+If your computer’s drive is not functioning properly, Windows updates may not install or download correctly.

 To run disk repair, open, click on Start, search for the command prompt, and then select Run as administrator from the list of options.